NeuroML/Documentation/source/Userdocs/ImportingMorphologyFiles.md

 In [NEURON](https://neuronsimulator.github.io/nrn/python/modelspec/programmatic/topology/geometry.html):

 - a {code}`section` is an unbranched contiguous cell region
-- the morphology of a cell is defined by 3D points, `n3D`
+- the morphology of a cell is defined by 3D points, `pt3D`
-- for simulation, one can specify many segments a section should be divided into, the given by {code}`nseg`
+- for simulation, one can specify how many segments a section should be divided into, given by {code}`nseg`

 In NeuroML: